LowryZhao/Milestone1-2_Group48/Software Design Document.md

 ### 2.1 User Requirements

-Detail how users are expected to interact with or use the program.
-What functionalities must the system provide from the end-user perspective?
-This can include both narrative descriptions and a listing of user needs.

-Note: Since no specific client or user is assigned, you may create a fictional user.
-Who do you envision using your software?

-Fictional User: Sarah, Nutritionist
+- Fictional User: Sarah, Nutritionist**

   Sarah is a 32-year-old nutritionist who runs her own practice.
 She works with a diverse clientele, including athletes, individuals with specific dietary restrictions, and people looking to improve their overall health through nutrition.
-Sarah needs a robust software system that can leverage the Comprehensive Nutritional Food Database to help her create personalized meal plans, analyze nutritional intake, and provide evidence-based recommendations to her clients.
+Sarah needs a robust software system that can
+  leverage the Comprehensive Nutritional Food Database to help her create personalized meal plans, analyze nutritional intake, and provide evidence-based recommendations to her clients.

-User needs:
+- User needs:

 1. Food Search and Filtering: